Configuration Validation with Large Language Models: Ciri: A LLM-empowered Configuration Validation Framework

 \subsection{\ourframework Configuration}

-\ourframework is highly customizable, with a basic principle of separating policy and mechanism.
+\ourframework is customizable, with a key principle of separating policy and mechanism.
 Users can customize \ourframework via its own configurations.
 Table~\ref{tab:system_variables} shows several important \ourframework configurations and default values.
-The values are chosen by pilot studies using a subset of our dataset (\S\ref{sec:meth}).
+The default values are chosen by pilot studies using a subset of our dataset (\S\ref{sec:meth}).